If you love cooking, you’ll love Pampered Chef.

 - The Starter Kit costs $109 and includes $450 worth of product.

-If you start by hosting a party, you get a $50 kit credit that you can use toward becoming a consultant, meaning you can join for as little as $59.
+If you start by hosting a party, you get a $25 or $50 kit credit that you can use toward becoming a consultant, meaning you can join for as little as $59.

 The Pampered Chef sells kitchenware products, and they’ve got pretty much anything you could want to stock your kitchen with.
-The products are high quality and pretty affordable.
+The products are high quality and some are pretty affordable.

 - Emoji cookie cutter set: $10